Limaru-Minecraft/iciwi/SECURITY.md

 ## Reporting a Vulnerability

 Opening an issue using Github is the fastest way to reach me.
-Alternatively, you may open a ticket in the Limaru (preferred), Sunrise, Feria, Noctora or Harlon discords.
+Alternatively, you may open a ticket in the Limaru, Trinity or Sylvarion discords.